JaroTheSlav/Russia-Survival-Devolved/README.md

                 }
                 else if (playerClass == "2")
                 {
-                    Console.WriteLine("Throughout your whole life, you have solved every problem with violence.\n " +
+                    Console.WriteLine("Throughout your whole life, you have solve all problem with fighting.\n " +
-                        "Simply put, you are an extremely strong, dumb, slavic barbarian.\n" + "Strength: 10\nAgility: 2\nIntelligence: 3\n" +
+                        "You are a very strong, very dumb, slavic barbarian.\n" + "Strength: 10\nAgility: 2\nIntelligence: 3\n" +
                         "Are you sure you want to be a Barbarian?\n" + "1.
 Yes\n2.
 No\n");